tzeikob/javascript-patterns/control-flow/limited-parallel-execution/readme.md

 ### Limited parallel execution with async/await ###

-We can implement this pattern in another way by changing only the internals of the execution and using async functions along with await expressions.
-The first thing to notice is that the `execution` function should now be an `async` function instead.
+We can improve the previous implementation even more by changing only the internals of the execution and using async functions along with await expressions instead of promises.
+One important difference here is that the `execution` function should now be an `async` function instead.
 Within the execution function there is a local async function called `executor`, this function is responsible to keep running as long as there are available `tasks` for invocation, otherwise should terminate and resolve immediately.
 The executor should check if there is at least one task in the `tasks` queue and if there is removes it from the queue and executes it.
 Any `result` resolved by an asynchronous task should be collected into the local `results` variable.
+The task is executed by using `await` which makes sure that the `while` loop is not blocking the event loop because the next iteration is scheduled for the next subsequent cycle.

 ```javascript
 async function execution (tasks, concurrency) {